benfuddled/sheetloaf/README.md

   -d, --dir      Output directory                                       [string] -w, --watch    Watch files for changes and recompile as needed       [boolean]

+Options for use without a postcss config file:
+  -u, --use      List of postcss plugins to use                          [array]

+Options for use with --dir:
+  --ext   Override the output file extension; for use with --dir        [string] --base  Mirror the directory structure relative to this path          [string]
+          in the output directory, for use with --dir

 Sass options:
   -s, --style        Output style.
 Possible values are "expanded",      [string]
                      or "compressed".
 Default: "expanded".